 As with the example of running a bigger house, a larger boat will also cost a bit more money to run, so be aware heating a wide beam will make your running costs more expensive.

 As we have already mentioned, the mooring costs of a widebeamed boat are usually higher than for a narrowboat.

 Finding suitable moorings is something the narrowboat owner can have trouble doing, this is no different really for the widebeam owner.
-Finding a mooring for larger vessel can be even more difficult, especially as most marinas on the inland waterways system are build to accomodate narrowboats.
+Finding a mooring for larger vessel can be even more difficult, especially as most marinas on the inland waterways system are build to accommodate narrowboats.